Hot Wallet vs Cold Wallet: The Ultimate Guide to Your 2026 Hot Wallet and Cold Wallet Strategy

 Interface

 Controlled via two physical buttons and the companion Ledger Live app.
-A standard Ledger Nano X review always mentions the OLED screen is clear but small.
+A standard Ledger Nano X review always mentions that the OLED screen is clear but small.

 Crypto Supported

-Over 5,500 coins and tokens.
+Over 13000 coins and tokens.

 Earning Option